VIC.GOV.AU | Policy and Advisory Library

 Regional schools

-Principals are responsible for entering into a School Council Agreement for the Provision of Cleaning Services (cleaning contract) with a cleaning service provider with a department approved compliance status.
-Principals are also responsible for the upload of contractual documentation and submission of annual performance reviews on AIMS.
+Principals are responsible for entering into a School Council Agreement for the Provision of Cleaning Services (cleaning contract) with a cleaning service provider or other approved cleaning arrangements.
+Principals are also responsible for the upload of contractual documentation onto AIMS.

 Metropolitan schools

 Principals must communicate minor cleaning requests or issues with their service provider’s local cleaning team and/or the service provider’s area supervisor/manager.
-If the request or issue is more significant, principals should formalise this via the cleaning service provider’s helpdesk.
+If the request or issue is more significant, principals should formalise this by raising a cleaning incident in AIMS.

 School councils